Keynote Speaker Dr. Jeremy Nicholson

 In 2012 Nicholson became the Director of world’s first National Phenome Centre specialising in large-scale molecular phenotyping and he also directs the Imperial Biomedical Research Centre Stratified medicine program and Clinical Phenome Centre.
 Nicholson is the author of over 700 peer-reviewed scientific papers and many other articles/patents on the development and application of novel spectroscopic and chemometric approaches to the investigation of metabolic systems failure, metabolome-wide association studies and pharmaocometabonomics.
 Nicholson is a Fellow of the Royal Society of Chemistry, The Royal College of Pathologists, The British Toxicological Society, The Royal Society of Biology and is a consultant to several pharmaceutical/healthcare companies.

-Dr. Lauren Brennen, Fellow, PI, University College Dublin
+Dr. Lorraine Brennan, Fellow, PI, University College Dublin

 Lorraine Brennan (BA, PhD) is a Conway Fellow and a PI in the University College Dublin (UCD) Institute of Food and Health.
 Her research interests revolve around metabolism and altered metabolic pathways in health and disease.
 She leads a metabolomics research group in UCD and is instrumental in the development of metabolomics for nutritional research.
 Areas currently under development include (1) the use of a metabolomic approach to identify novel biomarkers of dietary intake and (2) the use of metabolomic signatures (“metabotypes”) to identify responder’s to dietary interventions in a move towards personalised nutrition.